aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/barcode-basics/creating-setting-size-whole-picture-barcode/_index.md

 ---
-title: How to Generate Barcode in Java: Creating and Setting Size for Whole Picture
+title: 'How to Generate Barcode in Java: Creating and Setting Size for Whole Picture'
 linktitle: Creating and Setting Size for Whole Picture with Barcode
 second_title: Aspose.BarCode Java API
-description: Learn how to generate barcode java with Aspose.BarCode.
-This guide shows how to create barcode image java, set size, and customize appearance effortlessly.
+description: Learn how to generate barcodes in Java using Aspose.BarCode for Java.
+This guide shows how to create barcode images, set size, and customize appearance effortlessly.
 weight: 11
 date: 2026-04-03
 url: /java/barcode-basics/creating-setting-size-whole-picture-barcode/